geoff-project/coi/docs/guide.md

   shape; They must only differ in their bounds.
 The bounds of the action space must be symmetric around zero and normalized (equal to or less than one).
-- If the environment supports any rendering at all, it should support at least the render modes `human`, `ansi` and `matplotlib_figures`.
+- If the environment supports any rendering at all, it should support at least the *human*, *ansi* and *matplotlib_figures*.
 The former two facilitate debugging and stand-alone usage, the latter makes it possible to embed the environment into a GUI.
 - The environment metadata must contain a key `cern.machine` with a value of type {class}`~cernml.coi.Machine`.
 It tells users which CERN accelerator the environment belongs to.